 As many as 78% of people with SCIs have some degree of spasticity.
 It's more common with neck injuries than with chest or lower back injuries.

-In spinal cord injury patients, spasticity usually affects the areas of the body that receive nerve signals below the level of injury.
+In people with SCIs, spasticity often affects places on the body that receive nerve signals below the level of injury.

 Other symptoms include:

 Spasticity symptoms after SCI vary, but may include: